iryanraushan/JavaScript-Wizard/README.md

 Hello World!
 ```

-# Variable And Datatypes
+# Variables in Javascript
 ## Data Types
 ### 7 data types available in JavaScript.

-#### Primitive
-1. Number - Represents integer and floating values.
-2. String - Represents Textual data.
-3. Boolean - Logical entity with values as true or false.
-4. Undefined - Represents a variable whose value is not yet assigned.
-5. Null - Represents the intentional absence of value.
-6. Symbol - Represent a unique value.

-#### Non-Primitive
-7. Object - Represents Key-value pair.

-## Variables
-*variables are named containers for storing data.*

-### 3 types to declare a JavaScript variable.
+- 3 types to declare a JavaScript variable.
 1. Using var
 2. Using let
 3. Using const

-### Variable Declaration
+- Variable Declaration

 ```
 var temp;
 ```
-Note : *Here temp is the variable name without any value.
-By default, it assigned with **undefined***
+> Note : Here temp is the variable name without any value.
+By default, it assigned with ```undefined```.

-### Variable Definition
+- Variable Definition

 ```
 var temp = 30;
 ```
-Note : *Here temp variable is assigned with a value of 10.*
+Note : *Here temp variable is assigned with a value of 10.*- JavaScript Identifiers

-# JavaScript Identifiers
 Javascript variables are identified with some unique name.
 These unique names are called identifiers.

-## Rules for assigning unique identifiers to a variable:
+- Rules for assigning unique identifiers to a variable:
 - Names can contain letter ( a - z, A - Z ), digit (0-9), underscore ( _ ), and doller ( $ ) sign.
 - Must start with a letter ( a - z or A - Z), underscore ( _ ) and dollor ( $ ) sign.
 - Case sensitive (A and a both are different).
 - Reversed keyword can't be used as a name.

-#### Example :
 ```
 var ryan;   // No error
 var _ryan;  // No error